What to Do if Your Husband or Wife is Electrocuted at Work

 What is Electric Shock?

 At its strongest, an electrical current will cause burns, an injury commonly called “electric burn.”
 The burns may be an obvious surface wound, or completely internal.
 In the case of internal injuries, there may be only entry and exit wounds visible on the body.
-Even when exterior wounds are small, the internal damage may be significant.
+Even when exterior wounds are small, the internal damage to the heart, brain and other organs can be significant.
+For further reading, see “Can I Sue for Brain Damage from an Electric Shock?”

 Cardiac arrest due to the electrical effect on the heart.